 - No rate limiting

-- No blacklist or whitelist
+- No block list or allow list

 - No preprocessor